Raghu6798/Agent2Agent_Protocol_Agno_Langgraph/README.md

 # Custom Agent2Agent Protocol (A2A)

+What exactly is the hyper around Agent2Agent Prootocol : An open protocol enabling communication and interoperability between opaque agentic applications.

+The Agent2Agent (A2A) protocol addresses a critical challenge in the AI landscape: enabling gen AI agents, built on diverse frameworks by different companies running on separate servers, to communicate and collaborate effectively - as agents, not just as tools.
+A2A aims to provide a common language for agents, fostering a more interconnected, powerful, and innovative AI ecosystem.

+Why A2A?
+As AI agents become more prevalent, their ability to interoperate is crucial for building complex, multi-functional applications.
+A2A aims to:

+Break Down Silos: Connect agents across different ecosystems

+Enable Complex Collaboration: Allow specialized agents to work together on tasks that a single agent cannot handle alone

+Promote Open Standards: Foster a community-driven approach to agent communication

+Preserve Opacity: Allow agents to collaborate without exposing internal state or proprietary logic

+Key Features
+Standardized Communication: JSON-RPC 2.0 over HTTP(S)

+Agent Discovery: Via /.well-known/agent.json endpoint and "Agent Cards"

+Flexible Interaction: Supports synchronous, streaming (SSE), and asynchronous modes

+Rich Data Exchange: Handles text, files, and structured JSON data

-This repository contains multiple implementations of the Agent2Agent Protocol using different frameworks.
+Enterprise-Ready: Designed with security and observability in mind This repository contains multiple implementations of the Agent2Agent Protocol using different frameworks.
 Each agent implementation runs as a JSON-RPC 2.0 server on `localhost:10000` and can be tested using their respective client applications.

 ## Prerequisites